MegalithicBTC/BTCPayserver-LSPS1/README.md

 But, daring to dream: Client-side channel data could also help users answer what will likely be a common question: "I paid the invoice to get the channel, I think I got the channel, but where can I see it?"

-Currently THE CLIENT has to know, that, if we wants to see their freshly opened channel, he needs to open a separate interface, for example "Ride The Lightning", in order to see the channel that was opened following the successful usage of this plugin.
+Currently THE CLIENT has to know, that, if they want to see their freshly opened channel, they need to open a separate interface, for example "Ride The Lightning", in order to see the channel that was opened following the successful usage of this plugin.

 ### Client-side persistence